 A less than accurate newspaper article about Stewart and her case (quoted in the Example box above) caused many to believe the woman claiming authorship had won her copyright infringement suit and was about to receive a multi-billion dollar settlement.
 That 28 October 2004 article, penned by a second-year communications student for the Salt Lake Community College Globe, erred in mistaking Stewart's 4 October 2004 successful counter to a dismissal motion for her having prevailed in her suit.
 The article asserted Stewart "will recover damages from the films, The Matrix I, II and III, as well as The Terminator and its sequels" and would "soon receive one of the biggest payoffs in the history of Hollywood."
 What Stewart had won was the right to proceed with her case, but nothing more.

 The Globe subsequently posted the following correction:

 In reference to the recent article entitled "Mother of the Matrix Victorious," some information has been deemed misleading.
 Ms. Sophia Stewart has not yet won her case against Joel Silver, Time Warner and the Wachowski Bros.
 The decision on October 4th enabled Ms. Stewart to proceed with her case, as all attempts to have it dismissed were unsuccessful.
 Ms. Stewart's case will proceed through the Central District Court of California.

 The Globe Staff

 A number of web-based news sites (such as Thaindian News and African Globe) have continued to

-republish the Salt Lake Community College Globe's outdated and inaccurate article from 2004 which erroneously claimed that Sophia Stewart had won her case.
+create confusion over the case by republishing the Salt Lake Community College Globe's outdated and inaccurate article from 2004 which erroneously claimed that Sophia Stewart had won her case.